University Ombuds

 Ombuds Annual Report 2021-2022

-• No one outside the Ombuds office will know about your visit
+• No one outside the Ombuds office will know about your visit; no notes are taken; and no record of the meeting is preserved

-• EXCEPTION: Imminent risk or serious harm to you or others
+• Imminent risk or serious harm to you or others

 INFORMAL

-• Ombuds office is an alternative to or supplement to formal processes
+• Use of Ombuds services is entirely voluntary and offers an alternative or supplement to any formal university processes

-• We do not determine fault, conduct investigations, or compel anyone in any way
+• The Office does not determine fault, conduct investigations, issue recommendations, or compel anyone in any way

 IMPARTIAL

-• We try to understand and help communicate the interests and rights of employee, but we do not.
+• We try to understand and help communicate the interests of visitors and offer a soundboard to understand next steps, but we do not:

 • Take sides in disputes